 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Phenoxybenzamine 10 mg Capsules; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
+Manufacturer's PIL, Phenoxybenzamine 10 mg Capsules; Advanz Pharma (Mercury Pharmaceuticals Ltd), The electronic Medicines Compendium.
 Dated December 2013.

 Medicines Complete BNF 86th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.